 3. Take A Street Food Tour

-If you are not sure what to eat in Thailand, the best way to try Thai food is to take a street food tour.
-You’ll get to sample several authentic Thai foods at affordable prices and have a local guide to explain Thai cuisine, what everything is, and what’s in it.
+If you are unsure what to eat in Thailand, the best way to try Thai food is to take a street food tour.
+Here, you get to sample several authentic Thai foods at affordable prices and have a local guide to explain Thai cuisine, what everything is, and what’s in it.

 We think the street food in Bangkok is the best place to do this.
 Here is the street food tour in Bangkok we took.